exadel-inc/esl/src/modules/esl-event-listener/README.md

 **Parameters**:
 - `host` - host object holder of decorated function;
 - `key` - key of the `host` object that contains a function to decorate;
-- `desc` - `ESLEventDescriptor` (extended) meta information to describe future subscriptions
+- `desc` - `ESLEventDescriptor` (extended) meta information to describe future subscriptions.

 The extended `ESLEventDescriptor` information allows passing `inherit` marker to create a new descriptor instance based on the descriptor declared in the prototype chain for the same key.

-⚠ If such a key will not found, then the `ReferenceError` will be thrown by `ESLEventUtils.initDescriptor` method.
+⚠ If such a key is not found, a `ReferenceError` will be thrown.

 Example:
  ```typescript